Eduardo Krieger: Scientific leadership

 Along with his activities as a professor and researcher, Dr. Krieger has also made great contributions to the development of science and higher education in Brazil.
 He participated in the university reform at USP from 1968 to 1969, and cooperated with many research grants committees of CNPq (Brazilian National Research and Development Council, Ministry of Education (CAPES) and the São Paulo Foundation for Research Support (FAPESP).
-He was one of the founders and a President of the Brazilian Society of Physiology (1979-1985), founder and the first President of the Brazilian Federation of Societies of Experimental Biology (FESBE - 1985-1991), and founder and first President of the Brazilian Society of Hypertension (1992-1994).
-He is one of the three editors who founded and directed the Brazilian Journal of Medical and Scientific Research, one of the best international scientific journals of best quality in the country.
+He was one of the founders and a President of the Brazilian Society of Physiology (1979–1985), founder and the first President of the Brazilian Federation of Societies of Experimental Biology (FESBE - 1985–1991), and founder and first President of the Brazilian Society of Hypertension (1992–1994).
+He was also one of the three editors who founded and directed the Brazilian Journal of Medical and Scientific Research, one of the best international scientific journals of high quality in the country.
 He belongs to both the Brazilian Academy of Sciences and to the Brazilian Academy of Medicine (elected 1998).